 The district has the right to limit a student's participation in graduation activities for violating the district's Code.
-Students who complete their senior year in a DAEP will not be allowed to participate in the graduation ceremony.

 Participation might include a speaking role, as established by district policy and procedures.

 Students eligible to give the opening and closing remarks at graduation shall be notified by the campus principal.
 Notwithstanding any other eligibility requirements, in order to be considered as an eligible student to give the opening or closing remarks, a student shall not have engaged in any misconduct in violation of the district's Code resulting in an out-of-school suspension, removal to a DAEP, or expulsion during the semester immediately preceding graduation.